 How to Determine Your Services as a Therapist

-As a therapist, one of the most important aspects of building a successful practice is clearly defining the services you offer.
+As a therapist, one of the most important aspects of building a successful private practice is clearly defining the services you offer.
+Eventually, these services need to be clearly stated on your therapy website.
 Whether you're just starting out or looking to refine your existing offerings, having a clear understanding of what you provide will help potential clients understand how you can support them.

 Determining your services starts with reflecting on your professional training, experience, and areas of expertise.
 Start by taking a close look at the type of work you enjoy doing and feel most competent in.